Course policies

 Your grade is determined as follows.

-5% lesson exercises
+- 5% lesson exercises

-10% midterm exam
+- 30% midterm exam

-20% final exam
+- 40% final exam

 During the lab sessions, you are expected to work alone, with your classmates, and/or with course instructors with your full attention.
 Each unexcused absence from a lab session, or not working on BE/Bi 103 a coursework during a lab session, will result in a 1% deduction from your final grade.

-Collaboration policy and Honor Code
+Collaboration and AI policy and Honor Code

 Some of the data we will use in this course is unpublished, generously given to us by researchers both from Caltech and from other institutions.
 They have given us their data in good faith that it will be used only in this class.
 It is therefore imperative that you do not disseminate data sets that I ask you not to distribute anywhere outside of this class.

 You may work on your homework assignments with classmates, but each submission must be your own.
 You must indicate with whom you collaborated on the top of each problem.
-The exceptions are team-problems; you and your teammate(s) submit exactly the same assignment.
+The exceptions are team problems; you and your teammate(s) submit exactly the same assignment.
 You may not collaborate on exams.

 You may not consult solutions of homework or exam problems from previous editions of this course.